Divorce With Children

 - The child’s preferences

-- The child’s medical, educational, and other needs; and
+- The child’s medical, educational, and other needs

 - The child’s adjustment to his or her current school, home, and community.

 The list above is not exhaustive.
 Stability, consistency, and adherence to a routine are powerful concerns when it comes to determining what is in the best interest of the child.
 As a result, the judge will also examine any evidence of a party’s conduct that may be detrimental to a child, such as substance abuse, domestic violence, neglect, abandonment, or an inability or unwillingness to provide medical care for the child.

 In some cases, when the spouses are getting a divorce, one spouse will move to a different state.
 This can further complicate custody determinations.
 The Uniform Child Custody Jurisdiction and Enforcement Act outlines the rules and guidelines to which Colorado courts must adhere when faced with interstate custody disputes.
-Our attorneys understand how to handle these complexities.
+Our Denver divorce attorneys understand how to handle these complexities.

 Unfortunately, sometimes emergencies arise when one parent threatens to leave the state with the children, or leaves with them before any custody arrangement is determined.
 In these cases, emergency relief may be available either to prevent the children from being moved out of Colorado or to get them back.
 These are highly stressful situations, and we will handle them as efficiently and aggressively as possible.